Composable Continuous-Variable Multi-User QKD with Discrete Modulation: Theory and Implementation: The Loss-Only Channel

 \subsection{Reduction to Single Bob Case}

-As the optimal attack in the loss-only scenario is known, this might allow for simplifications or even reductions from the $N_B$ Bobs to a $n<N_B$ Bob case.
+As the optimal attack in the loss-only scenario is known, this allows for a reduction from the $N_B$ Bobs to a single Bob.
 For the following argument, we consider the most general scenario b), where Alice distributes quantum signals to $N_B$ Bobs where only $M_B$ are trusted, while all other $N_B-M_B$ Bobs are assumed to collaborate with Eve.
 Since cases a) and c) are special cases thereof, they follow from the general case by setting $M_B = 1$ and $M_B = N_B$.
 We do not restrict our considerations to a specific (discrete) modulation pattern, hence, in general, Alice samples states from an arbitrary discrete set $\{\alpha_0, ..., \alpha_{N_{\mathrm{St}}-1}\}$ according to some discrete distribution.
-Again, to simplify the argument, we assume that the channels between Alice and each of the Bobs are characterized by the same loss parameter $\eta$.
-If we set $\eta:= \max_i\{\eta_i\}$, we obtain valid lower bounds for the key rate in the asymmetric case.
+To simplify the argument, we assume that the channels between Alice and each of the Bobs are characterized by the same loss parameter $\eta$.
+By setting $\eta:= \max_i\{\eta_i\}$, we obtain valid lower bounds for the key rate in the asymmetric case.
 However, a tight derivation for the general non-symmetric case can be done along similar lines, leading to less instructive explanations and significantly more complicated expressions.

 We start by modeling the channel behavior.
 Since we assume $M_B$ Bobs are trusted, we can attribute the $N_B-M_B$ untrusted outputs of Alice's lab directly to Eve.
 Thus, we replace the $1:N_B$ beamsplitter in Alice's lab by a $\frac{M_B}{N_B}:\frac{N_B-M_B}{N_B}$ beamsplitter BS 1, where the second output $\ket{\sqrt{1-\frac{M_B}{N_B}} \alpha_x}_{E'}$ is directly routed to Eve.
 The trusted output $\ket{\sqrt{\frac{M_B}{N_B}} \alpha_x}_{B'}$ hits another (multi-port) beam-splitter BS 2, dividing the input signal into $M_B$ equal shares $\bigotimes_{l=1}^{M_B}\ket{\frac{1}{\sqrt{N_B}}\alpha_x}_{B_l''}$, one for each trusted Bob.
 Each of those signals propagates through a separate lossy quantum channel, where according to the general beam splitting attack (with a set of beam splitters, BS 3), Eve obtains each a share $\ket{\sqrt{\frac{1-\eta}{N_B}}\alpha_x}_{E_l}$, while each of the Bobs receives $\ket{\sqrt{\frac{\eta}{N_B}}\alpha_x}_{B_l}$.